1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 People often fall into the trap of buying things because they think they deserve to be rewarded for small accomplishments or are entitled to what their friends have, even if they can’t afford it, says Rose, the Good Financial Cents blogger.
 They get into the habit of putting those purchases on credit cards, all the while convincing themselves they’ll be able to pay off what they owe later, he says.
-As Kiplinger Editor-in-Chief, Knight Kiplinger writes in The Invisible Rich, “that discretionary spending—the chic apartment, frequent travel and restaurant meals, consumer electronics, fancy clothes and cars—crowds out the saving that will enable you to be rich someday.”
+As Editor Emeritus Knight Kiplinger writes in The Invisible Rich, “that discretionary spending—the chic apartment, frequent travel and restaurant meals, consumer electronics, fancy clothes and cars—crowds out the saving that will enable you to be rich someday.”

 Plus, given that the average trade-in age for a car is six years, you would still owe money on your vehicle at that point if the term of your loan is longer than 72 months.
 You could roll the balance of your old loan into a new loan if you trade in your car for another one, but you'd be increasing the loan amount, in all likelihood increasing your monthly payment and prolonging the life of your debt.
 And, of course, the resale value of your car declines the longer you own it.
-See our tips for avoiding the long-term loan trap.

-If you have trouble making payments on time, set up automatic payments through your bank’s bill-pay service.
+If you have trouble making payments on time, set up automatic payments through your bank’s online bill-pay service.
 That way you won’t have to remember to write a paper check and put a stamp on an envelope several times a month.
 Or, use a free mobile app such as Mint Bills to manage all of your bills in one place and get reminders when they are due so you aren’t hit with late fees.